How to Install ClamAV: A Step-by-Step Guide

 Once ClamAV is installed and updated, you can start scanning your system for malware.
 There are a few different ways to use ClamAV, depending on your needs.

-- To scan a specific directory or file, use thecommand:
+- To scan a specific directory or file, use the clamscan command:

-flag is used for recursive scanning, meaning ClamAV will scan all subdirectories within the specified path.-r
+The -r flag is used for recursive scanning, meaning ClamAV will scan all subdirectories within the specified path.

 - To scan your entire system, use: